gatechipdl/GameOfLight/README.md

 - attiny85 possible? may not have enough pins; but might
 - atmega328p?
 - arduino pro mini clone ($1-2)
+- 1 master device with 36 other devices.
+The master controls the CA simulation and dictates the animation colors and patterns to each of the 36 stations.
+    - however, it is possible to have the 36 devices run the simulation themselves, with each device getting data about it's neighbors, and computing the next step and selecting it's own animation.
+This would also require that they all synchronize, to some degree on an update algorithm.
+This could be done.
+Would be really nice to have.
+This is something we could first develop in the master/slave configuration, and then later spend time developing the slave-only method if there is time.
+The slave-only would really connect conceptually rather than having any kind of single master.

 ## Recognition
 - manual input (what a drag)